-However, the longevity of Grant as a star is not simply maintained by the passive circulation of his star image, but via the ongoing inter/active engagement of fans.
-Geraghty et al. argue that popular cultural tourism is motivated not only by the desire to escape everyday life, but also fans’ desire to interact with “icons and symbols".
-As Paul McDonald suggests, it is important to recognise the “many practical actions which stardom motivates in society”, calling for a “pragmatics of star practices” to supplement the “semiotics of star meanings”.
+The longevity of Grant as a star is not simply maintained by the passive circulation of his star image, but via the ongoing inter/active engagement of fans.
+Geraghty et al. argue that popular cultural tourism is motivated not only by the desire to escape everyday life, but also fans’ desire to interact with “icons and symbols.”
+As Paul McDonald suggests, it is important to recognise the “many practical actions which stardom motivates in society,” calling for a “pragmatics of star practices” to supplement the “semiotics of star meanings.”
 Recognising the “social activity of stardom,” enables us to think about the agency of the spectator or fan, actively negotiating the institution of stardom, rather than passively consuming it.

-Similarly, Christine Geraghty calls for a re-examination of “how we understand the audiences activity in relation to stars” moving beyond Richard Dyer's emphasis on stars “as a means of exploring social identity” to an evaluation of the “extratextual work of fans”.
-Discussing “cult geographies”, Hills describes this as an “affective-interpretative process”.
+Similarly, Christine Geraghty calls for a re-examination of “how we understand the audience’s activity in relation to stars” moving beyond Richard Dyer's emphasis on stars “as a means of exploring social identity” to an evaluation of the “extratextual work of fans.”
+Discussing “cult geographies”, Hills describes this as an “affective-interpretative process.”
 This affective, extratextual work is emotionally loaded.
-Rebecca Williams suggests that “media fans often have strong emotional interests in finding and visiting sites related to their favorite (sic) films, TV shows or celebrities”.
+Rebecca Williams suggests that “media fans often have strong emotional interests in finding and visiting sites related to their favorite (sic) films, TV shows or celebrities.”
 As Lincoln Geraghty et al. point out, fan practices are the expression of people's “deep involvement” with the object of adoration which often “permeates several aspects of their lives”, including not only travel, but also other features, such as fashion.

-This is borne out by the fact that some participants on the Looking for Archie tour emulate Grant in their choice of attire, wearing suits and hats in homage to Grant as style god (see Figure 6).
+This is borne out by the fact that some participants on the Looking for Archie tour emulate Grant in their choice of attire, wearing suits and hats in homage to Grant as style god (see Figure 6.6).